 Shouse Village, Vienna Virginia

-You'll find one of the prettiest collections of late-blooming cherry trees in Northern Virginia lining the roads in Shouse Village.
+One of the prettiest collections of late-blooming cherry trees in Northern Virginia lines the roads in Shouse Village.
 The village is named for Catherine Filene Shouse, the benefactor who donated the land and funds to create Wolf Trap National Park.

 Spectacular Kwanzan cherry trees line the sidewalks on Shouse Road in Vienna Virginia.
 This 1-mile loop road forms a hub, with short, musically-named sidestreets as its spokes.